-Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, is a rare, progressive motor neuron degenerative disorder that affects the upper and lower motor neurons that control muscle activity.
+Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, is a rare, progressive motor neuron degenerative disorder that affects the upper and lower motor neurons (nerve cells in brain spinal cord) that control muscle activity.

 If the disorder’s onset is before the age of 25 or in early childhood, it is referred to as juvenile amyotrophic lateral sclerosis (JALS).